 You want to see an example of how different people are – even for all we have in common?
 Put a dozen women undergoing fertility treatment in a room and ask them whether they share their trials and tribulations with others, or whether they keep their infertility diagnosis or fertility treatment pursuits a secret.
 Whew!
 Everyone’s perspectives are so different.

-Who and How Many People Should You Tell About Your Infertility Journey?
+Who and How Many People are You Sharing Your Infertility Journey With?

 There are pros and cons to both approaches.
 Here are some of the most common ones we hear from both camps here at RRC.